Skip to main content

 Determine the app and app version ID

 Before installing a PHP application, you will need to determine the application ID and version ID of the generic custom PHP application.
+Alternatively, if you want to start a PHP worker (which either runs headless, or ships its own webserver), you can use the PHP worker application ID and version ID.

 Please note that the actual version is rather inconsequential, as it refers only to the starter template used to create the application.
 The actual version of the application will be determined by your own code.

-Install the application
+Install a managed PHP application

-To deploy your application, you will need to call the POST /v2/projects/{projectID}/appinstallations endpoint.
+To deploy your application, you will need to call the POST/v2/projects/{projectId}/app-installations/ endpoint.
 The relevant fields are the following:

 • appVersionId needs to be the app version ID that you retrieved in the previous step.